stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 3. Point the camera in the direction of the calculated point.

-To transform the coordinates to yaw-pitch angles we add the _interpolator_ class:
+To transform the coordinates to yaw-pitch angles the _interpolator_ class is introduced:

 ```java
 @FunctionalInterface